*Note: Sadly unable to accept new dog sitting clients at this time

 Outdoor only cats: With the exception of feral colonies all outdoor cats must have access to warm and dry accommodations during inclement weather.
-A covered front porch is not acceptable since wind blows rain and snow all over.
+A covered front porch without adequate shelter is not acceptable since wind blows rain and snow all over.

 Please know these policies are in the best interest of your pet, their safety, and my insomnia because I worry too much.

 Thanksgiving Eve, Thanksgiving Day, Christmas Eve, Christmas Day, New Year’s Eve, New Year’s Day